How do I determine if a Tree is Protected Before Removing It

 Preservation orders

-How can I tell if a tree is protected?
+How can I tell whether a tree is safe?

 TPO search